 If a person receiving MHM services returns to an institution for more than 30 days, MHCP will suspend the person from the MHM program.
 However, people may:

-It is common for a person to have exhausted their 180-day benefit relocation coordination services without being discharged.
-It is allowable to use MHM Transition Planning and Transition Coordination Services for an additional 180 days.
+It is common for a person to have exhausted his or her 180-day benefit relocation coordination services without being discharged.
+It is allowable to use MHM transition planning and transition coordination services for an additional 180 days.